Volunteer at a Upcoming Legal Advice Clinic

 The Barristers established a monthly legal advice clinic for veterans beginning in September 2016 and since that time, hundreds of veterans have received assistance in a wide variety of legal issues, including family law, landlord/tenant, bankruptcy, criminal defense, consumer protection, contract disputes, child support, and personal injury, among other issues.
-The clinic is held each month on the second Wednesday from 12 noon – 2 pm.
+The clinic is held each month on the second Wednesday from 12 noon – 2 pm at the Knox County Public Defender's Community Law Office, 1101 Liberty Street.
 Attorney and law student volunteers are needed.

 Debt Relief Legal Advice Clinic

 Judge Suzanne Bauknight, the Young Lawyers Division of the Tennessee Bar Association, and the Knoxville Bar Association (“KBA”), with the support of the Tennessee Supreme Court’s Access to Justice Commission (“AJC”) and the Tennessee Alliance for Legal Services (“TALS”), have joined forces with the Federal Bar Associations in the Eastern District of Tennessee to conduct virtual pro bono debt relief clinics The advice clinics are available to qualified individuals who live in counties in the Eastern District that are within the territory of Legal Aid of East Tennessee (“LAET”).
 Attorneys will volunteer to conduct initial meetings with the clients to discuss their situations and options.

 Watch this page and KBA promotions for future Debt Relief Legal Advice Clinics.